torbs/eik-lib.github.io/docs/overview.md

 import * as lit from 'lit-html';
 ```

-When an application is ready to be put into production, the frontend code should be uploaded as a package to the Eik server.
-When preparing our application for upload to the Eik server we will apply our Import Map.
-This will transform our bare import statements into legal ESM import statement pointing to the lit-html alias defined in the Import Map:
+In the build tool used by the applications we can now add the appropiate Eik mapping utility which will read a set of defined Import Maps (in our example, "site-mapping") from the Eik server and apply these Import Maps to the application code.
+This will map our bare import statements into legal ESM import statements pointing to the lit-html alias defined in the Import Map:

 ```js
 import * as lit from '/npm/lit-html/v1';
 ```

-Our application defines an ESM import statement that points to the alias for lit-html which makes sure multiple applications on our site align to the same version of lit-html.
+Now our application defines an ESM import statement that points to the alias for lit-html which makes sure multiple applications on our site align to the same version of lit-html.
 By doing this, we're able to develop our application in isolation without depending or interfering with any other applications that utilise the same library.

+The final step in this process is uploading the application code as a package to the Eik server.
+Which is done by the Eik client.